koordinates/dojo/docscripts/README.txt

 In all of the following examples, a key with "" around it means that it is a text link.
 That is, it does not change.

+Also, it is assumed that if anything begins with a _, then it is replaced by its parents.
+It should be intuitive after looking at the functions.

+Examples:

+* function_names packages have "dojo" as their parent
+* function_names functions have package as their parent
+* etc

 Directory structure:

 package/